thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - *Active Defense*: Monitor the usage of usoclient

+##### Windows Problem Reporting

+phoneinfo.dll is being loaded by wermgr.exe

+[WerTrigger](https://github.com/sailay1996/WerTrigger) is a PoC to leverage the fact that is missing in the system32 folder in order to get Privileged File Write

+1. As an administrator, copy phoneinfo.dll to C:\Windows\System32\
+2. Place Report.wer file and WerTrigger.exe in a same directory.
+3. Then, run WerTrigger.exe.
+4. Enjoy a shell as NT AUTHORITY\SYSTEM.

 #### AppInit DLLs

 The AppInit_DLLs infrastructure provides an easy way to hook system APIs by allowing custom DLLs to be loaded into the address space of every interactive application.